Frequently Asked Questions

 Shipping and Handling

-Q: Why do I have to pay shipping for an online exam?
+Q: Why do I have to pay a handling fee?

-A: All schools, regardless of testing method, must pay the $15 shipping fee, which covers the shipment of the results package via UPS in April.
+A: All schools, regardless of testing method, must pay the $15, $25, or $35 shipping fee, which covers the shipment of the results package via UPS in April.

 Administering the Exam